Unboxed-Software/solana-course/CONTRIBUTING.md

 Once a plan has been discussed and agreed to, you can start working on content.

-When you're done, create a PR to the `main` branch.
+When you're done, create a PR for the `main`` branch.

 Create new modules in the same format as the existing modules - see [Getting Started](./content/getting-started.md).

-This structure leans into a pedagogical technique call **IWY loops**.
+This structure leans into a pedagogical technique called **IWY loops****.
 IWY stands for "I do, We do, You do."
-Each step along the way increases the audiences exposure to the topic _and_ reduces the amount of handholding you're given.
+Each step along the way increases the audience's exposure to the topic _and_ reduces the amount of handholding you're given.

 ### Editing Existing Content